Teaching About the Fast Fashion Industry and Sustainable Production

 Informational Sites

-1. What Is Sustainable Fashion?: Green Strategy offers a brief page of information on sustainable fashion.
-The page offers a comprehensive definition of sustainable fashion that will help students more clearly understand the topic at hand.
+1. Seven Forms of Sustainable Fashion: Green Strategy offers a page of information on sustainable fashion.
+The page offers a definition of sustainable fashion with seven different ways to get (or preserve) clothing other than new.
+This page also offers links to additional resources that will help students more clearly understand the topic at hand.

 2. The Impact of Fast Fashion on the Environment: Princeton University provides information on the impact of fast fashion on the environment.
 The topics covered include the fashion industry’s excessive usage of water, plastic microfibers, usage of viscose, excessive consumption of clothing, and an alternative for viscose.